-Specialist counselling, support and education for people struggling with the effects of addiction, and help for concerned family members.
+Specialist support for individuals and families struggling with the effects of addiction

 There are many reasons why someone may turn to drugs or alcohol: the loss of a loved one, redundancy, loneliness, relationship issues or mental health problems.
 But when an addiction forms it can be difficult to stop.